-- Medical expenses up to a \$24,000 lifetime maximum; and - Prescription drug expenses associated with infertility treatment up to a \$7,500 lifetime maximum are covered for members enrolled in the ChoicePlans.
+- Medical expenses up to a \$24,000 lifetime maximum; and - Prescription drug expenses associated with infertility treatment up to a \$7,500 lifetime maximum.

-These coverage limits include infertility treatment in-network and out-of-network and across all non HMO plans combined.
+These coverage limits include infertility treatment in-network and out-of-network and across all non HMO/ EPO plans combined.
 Coverage for prescription drugs used to treat infertility is provided through the Prescription drug program.
 The limits on coverage for drugs to treat infertility are in addition to any other prescription drug limits or requirements.